JeBeBTH/WebSnake/README.txt

 - Frontend ↔ Backend:
   The frontend sends HTTP requests to the backend when a game ends.
   It uses a "POST" request to the "/scores" endpoint to store game scores in the database.
+  It uses a "GET" request to the "/top-scores" endpoint to fetch the highest scores stored in the database.

 - Backend ↔ Database:
   The backend interacts with MongoDB to store and retrieve scores from the "scores" collection.